-BRRRR is an acronym for buy, rehab, rent, refinance and repeat.
-This straightforward strategy relies on investing in a distressed property, rehabbing and renting it and then using the money you pocket from a cash-out refinance on the property to finance the purchase of another property you can rehab and rent.
+BRRRR is an acronym for “Buy, Rehab, Rent, Refinance and Repeat.”
+This straightforward strategy relies on financing a distressed property, rehabbing it and then renting it.
+Using the money you pocket from a cash-out refinance on the property, you then finance the purchase of another property to rehab and rent.

-The BRRRR strategy can set up a cycle that generates passive income.
-You may even generate enough income to buy bigger and better rental properties.
-Let’s take a look at the steps you’ll need to follow to successfully apply the BRRRR method.
+The BRRRR method can set up a cycle that generates passive rental income once the renovation process is finished.
+You may even generate enough income to buy better rental properties with higher profit margins over time.
+Let’s take a look at the steps it takes to successfully apply the BRRRR method.

 Buy

-First, you’ll need to find a property to apply the BRRRR method.
+First, you’ll need to find an initial property.
 A good candidate might be a distressed single-family home that’s below market value.
 Look for something structurally sound, but in need of renovations, cosmetic upgrades and general TLC.
 Distressed properties have lost considerable value but potentially have a high after-repair value (ARV).
-If a property can be renovated with a DIY overhaul, it may make it a good candidate for purchase by BRRRR investors.
+If a property can be renovated with a cost-efficient overhaul, it may make it a good candidate for purchase by BRRRR investors.

 Rehab